 With the help of some locals, you could trek or hike around and discover breath-catching views of the islands and the sea.
 A bit of a hike away from Karimun is the best sunset spot on the island.
 From here you will be able to see Karimun in its entirety.
 Find a good company, get a few beers and you are all set here.

 It’s only natural for someone to visit such a watery wonderland and think of diving.
 It is the most popular sports activity among locals and tourists alike.
 The well-known local diving spots here are Taka Panyawangan and Gosong Cemara.
-We suggest you to wear the proper diving equipment before going into the water.
+We suggest you wear the proper diving equipment before going into the water.
 Also, stay on the lookout for any loose gear.
 You can also visit Karimun Island for snorkeling if not diving.

-This phrase turns into a reality on this island with the key differentiator being the safety.
+This phrase turns into reality on this island with the key differentiator being the safety.
 You can sight sharks around the sight and swim with them to satisfy your adrenaline rush while locals take care of your safety.
 We suggest you not to touch the big fish.
 Also, don’t push yourself — do this when you’re a hundred percent ready.

-Hilly Karimunjawa enjoys not only terrific viewpoints, but ones filled with fun and cheesy props to flood your social media feed with blogger like pictures.
-You’ll have to pay an entry fee for the privilege of viewing some of them.
+Hilly Karimunjawa enjoys not only terrific viewpoints but ones filled with fun and cheesy props to flood your social media feed with pictures.
+You'll have to pay an entry fee for the privilege of viewing some of them.
 Don’t forget to take your camera and experience the marvels of Karimun through the camera lens.

 What’s a vacation without a day of relaxation at the beach?
 Since the island offers beautiful white beaches with a terrific view, one can sip on the coconut water or chug a bottle of cold beer while indulging in some local dishes.
 The most popular beach among travelers is Pantai Batu Topeng.
 Kick back, buy a bottle of beer and bid stress goodbye.
 And when you're at its fabulous beaches, do check out the Karimun Island nightlife where beach shacks lit up and there are night-long beach parties with music, food, and bonfire.